Astronauts venture outside station for spacewalk

 Wiseman and Wilmore also plan to relocate some camera equipment before a major reconfiguration of station modules next year, intended to prepare berthing spots for new commercial passenger spaceships.

-The station is a $100 billion science laboratory owned by 15 countries that flies about 260 miles (420 km) above Earth.
+NASA spacewalks had been on hold, except for critical tasks like the replacing the cooling pump, while engineers evaluated the U.S. spacesuits.
+Italian astronaut Luca Parmitano nearly drowned when his helmet filled with water during a spacewalk in July 2013.

-Reporting by Irene Klotz in Portland, Maine; Editing by Letitia Stein, Doina Chiacu and Peter Cooney
+The station is a $100 billion science laboratory owned by 15 nations that flies about 260 miles (418 km) above Earth.
+(Editing by Letitia Stein and Doina Chiacu)